Skip to main content

 Please get in touch with us on [email protected].
 We have an instalment option that can stagger the payment of the registration fee and are also happy to talk through other options if you have any concerns around this.

-Funding for 2024 and 2025 has been awarded from UK Government, as part of the wider programme of investment in the Fringe Society.
+Funding for Keep it Fringe UK 2024 and 2025 was awarded from UK Government, as part of a wider programme of investment in the Fringe Society.

 To support an effective reporting and evaluation process, two additional forms will be distributed to successful applicants following the confirmation of the fund recipients.
 These forms will be hosted on SmartyGrants and are detailed below.